arielbethea/ManagingAuthorization/README.md

 <br />
 <p align="center">
 Summary:  <br/>
-<p>Used the ls -l command and ls -a command to check the file and directory details, and  hidden files details, in the /home/researcher2/projects directory.
+<p>Used the ls -l command and ls -a command to check the details of a directory and its files, including hidden files.
 Used the chmod command (e.g. chmod o-w project_k.txt) to remove file permissions for restricted files and used the ls-l command to confirm that changes were successful.
 Used the chmod command (e.g. chmod u=r,g=r .project_x.txt) to change file permissions on a hidden file and used the command ls -la to confirm the changes.
 Used the chmod command to change directory permissions (e.g. chmod g-x drafts) and confirmed the changes using the ls -l command.
 </p>

 <br />